johannesgiorgis/move_37/week01_markov_decision_processes/week01_notes.md

 ### Sensor Networks
+What is the best way to route data in a network of routers spread out across the globe?
+This 'Internet of things'-based problem can be solved using reinforcement learning!
+In this video, I'll explain the 2 types of policies, the bellman equation, and the value function.
+All of these concepts are crucial in the RL pipeline and using animations + code, I'll break them down.
+Enjoy!

+**Take Aways**:
 - There are two types of policies:
     + Deterministic where the action taken entirely depends on the state
     + Stochastic which allows for randomness